spakin/decundec/README.md

 2. the data are sorted based on those keys, carrying along the original data, and finally,
 3. the sort keys that were added are stripped, leaving only the sorted elements.

+The advantage of decorate-sort-undecorate is that sort keys are computed only once per element, not each time an element is used in a comparison, which typically will be many more than the number of elements.
+The disadvantages are that additional memory must be allocated to store the decorated slice and that more data must be moved on each element swap.

 Motivation
 ----------